 With 378 of these isolated and beautiful islands spread out and occupied by the indigenous Kuna people, who have largely kept their traditions for centuries, it wasn’t just that there was no way to call anyone for help, but no one to provide it.
-With our engine incapacitated, swamped by growing swells, and the shoreline untouchable in the distance, we began to drift aimlessly.
+With our engine incapacitated, swamped by growing swells among the San Blas Islands, and the shoreline untouchable in the distance, we began to drift aimlessly.
 Lost at sea.
 What had started as a chance to truly experience a local culture was now feeling like a nightmare and as panic started to set in I couldn’t help but wonder if civilisation wasn’t as overrated as I had originally thought.

 It’s a common goal of travel.
 To ‘get off the beaten track’.
 It’s often implied that this type of travel will open doors, not just leading to more enriching experiences on the road, but also of the mind.
 To be honest I’m not particularly enthused on this debate.
 I’ve found myself staying in 5-star hotels at times and then literally sleeping on the street at others and both were amazing in their own way.
 But the San Blas Islands are a different proposition.
 Anyone who’s been will know exactly where their irresistible appeal lies and for anyone giving it a thought I can only say do it and never regret it.
 So, what exactly are the San Blas Islands?